for the College of Saint Benedict and Saint John's University Libraries and Archives

-The Libraries of the College of Saint Benedict and Saint John's University expect that staff and patrons will respect the Copyright Laws of the United States.
-Those laws include a "fair use" exception to the exclusive rights of copyright owners.
+The Libraries of the College of Saint Benedict and Saint John’s University expect that staff and patrons will respect the Copyright Laws of the United States.
+Those laws include a “fair use” exception to the exclusive rights of copyright owners.
 Our patrons can make fair use of copyrighted resources for teaching and research.
-However, "fair use" does not equate to "free use", even for educational purposes, and the Libraries urge our users to educate themselves on the four factors affecting fair use as identified in Section 107 of the federal Copyright Act We recommend the Fair Use Analysis Tool from the University of Minnesota Libraries as a starting point for determining whether use of copyrighted material is appropriate.
+However, “fair use” does not equate to “free use”, even for educational purposes, and the Libraries urge our users to educate themselves on the four factors affecting fair use as identified in Section 107 of the federal Copyright Act.
+The United States Copyright Office has issued guidelines for educators and librarians to aid in their decisions about copyright compliance.
+The Fair Use Evaluator from Michael Brewer and the American Library Association may provide guidance in determining whether an intended use favors Fair Use.

 “In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include —